 You might have a scan about 3 to 6 months after radiotherapy.

 Generally, if everything is going well, you do not need further follow up scans.
 They are unlikely to provide any new information to you or your doctor.
-But you might have a yearly chest x-ray.
+But you might have a chest x-ray every year.

-Your doctor might also take blood to check whether your treatment has affected your pituitary gland.
+You might also have blood tests to check whether your treatment has affected your pituitary gland.
 Your pituitary gland is in your brain and controls many functions of the body by producing chemical messengers (hormones).

 How often you have appointments